 If you’re planning to be at Lake Atitlan for an extended period of time, there are also laundromats in many of the large towns like Panajachel or San Pedro.
 Many hotels also offer laundry service.

-Tours, Activities + Things To Do
+Tours, Activities and Things To Do

 10: Take a boat tour of the lake + towns